Devise Profile Usernames

 end

 All done with Devise.
 You can restart your rails server, open the development site, and create a User Account.
 When you are redirected to the root_path, click the "User Profile" link in the navbar.
 You will be redirected to a path, something like http://localhost:3000/users/1.
-This is not the goal, so lets move on.
+This is not the goal, so let's move on.

 Friendly ID

-Add the friendly_id gem to the Gemfile and bundle install, then create a migration:
+Add the friendly_id gem to the Gemfile , bundle install, and then create a migration:

 rails g migration AddSlugToUsers slug:uniq